dhain/wsgi_lite/README.rst

 that lives in the application's `environ` variable.
 The ``@lite`` and ``lighten()`` decorators automatically add this extension to the environment, if they're called from a WSGI 1 server or middleware, and the key doesn't already exist.
+(This is why you don't need a default value for the ``closing`` argument when using ``@with_closing``, by the way: the key will always be available to a ``@lite`` app or middleware component, or any sub-app or sub-middleware that inherits the same environment.)

 The value for this key is a callback function that takes one argument: an object whose ``close()`` method is to be called at the end of the request.
+For convenience, the passed-in object is returned back to the caller, so you can use it in a way that's reminiscent of ``with closing(file('foo')) as f:``.

-The idea is that a server (or middleware component) accepts these registrations, and then closes all the resources (or generators) when the request is finished.
+Anyway, the idea here is that a server (or middleware component) accepts these registrations, and then closes all the resources (or generators) when the request is finished.

 Objects are closed in the order in which they're registered, so that inner apps' resources are released prior to middleware resources being released.